The healing of all wounds requires some form of tissue regeneration.

 - Acting to preserve the natural growth factors and cytokines that are crucial to tissue regeneration.

-- Supporting and regulating the movement of cells throughout the matrix.
+- Supporting and regulating the movement of cells.

 - Cell signalling to trigger and modulate the wound healing cascade.